Galileo (horse): Stud career

 Galileo was retired to stand as a stallion for the Coolmore Stud.
-He originally operated as a "shuttle" stallion, standing at Coolmore's main farm at Fethard, County Tipperary Ireland during the Northern Hemisphere breeding season and moving to its Australian branch in the Hunter Region, New South Wales for the Southern Hemisphere breeding season.
+He originally operated as a "shuttle" stallion, standing at Coolmore's main farm at Fethard, County Tipperary Ireland during the Northern Hemisphere breeding season and moving to its Australian branch in the Hunter Valley, New South Wales for the Southern Hemisphere breeding season.
 However, since 2006, he stood exclusively in Ireland.

 Galileo earned his first title as the leading sire in Great Britain and Ireland in 2008 thanks to his first Derby winner New Approach.
 He regained the title in 2010 when Frankel made his debut, and repeated in 2011 through 2020 inclusive.
 Since 2008, his stud fee was privately negotiated, but in 2018 he was reputed to be the most expensive stallion in the world.
 For breeders who were not associates of Coolmore Stud, the fee had "long been north of €400,000" and was suggested to be as high as €600,000.
 At the height of his stud career, Galileo generated an estimated €40 million per year in stud fees for Coolmore.

 At the time of his death on 10 July 2021, he had sired 338 stakes winners, 228 of which were group winners.
 In August 2018, Sizzling gave Galileo his 328th European group race win as a sire, taking him past the record previously held by his own sire Sadler's Wells.

 On 9 November 2019, Magic Wand became his 84th individual Group/Grade One winner, putting him level with Danehill for the most such winners sired.
 He broke this record when Peaceful won the Irish 1000 Guineas in June 2020.
 On the same day he died, Bolshoi Ballet became his 92nd G1 winner.
 In 2022, Magical Lagoon became his 95th G1 winner by taking the Irish Oaks.